fastai/fastai/docs/performance.md

 conda install -c fastai/label/test pillow
 ```

-There is also `pillow-simd-5.3.0.post0` built against `libjpeg-turbo` and with avx2 - only linux/py36.
+There is also an experimental `pillow-simd-5.3.0.post0` conda package built against `libjpeg-turbo` and compiled with `avx2`.
+Try it only for python 3.6 on linux.
+It probably won't work on your setup unless its CPU has the same capability as the one it was built on.
+So if it doesn't work, install `pillow-simd` from [source](https://pillow.readthedocs.io/en/latest/installation.html#building-from-source) instead.

 ```
 conda uninstall -y pillow libjpeg-turbo